 How do I take it?

+Neoral is available as a capsule or solution to be taken orally twice daily.
 Do not eat grapefruit or drink grapefruit juice while taking Neoral.

 The FDA-approved label for Neoral lists common side effects including kidney dysfunction, high blood pressure, headache, gastrointestinal disturbances, and excess hair growth.

 Rare but serious side effects listed for Neoral include irregular heartbeat, chest pain, heart attack, heart failure, severe allergic reactions, and low blood cell counts.